-There are a number of factors in play when it comes to how child support can and should be calculated in your divorce or child custody case.
+There are several factors in play when it comes to how child support can and should be calculated in your divorce or child custody case.
 In large part, the amount that you will be on the hook for depends on the amount of time that you are awarded in your final orders.
-If you have what is known as a Standard Possession Order (SPO) in place, then you are likely to pay an amount of child support that is determined by the Texas Family Code based on your income and number of children for whom you have responsibility.
+If you have what is known as a Standard Possession Order (SPO) in place, then you are likely to pay an amount of child support that is determined by the Texas Family Code based on your income and the number of children for whom you have responsibility.
 On the other hand, if you have something more akin to “split custody” with your child’s other parent that equation will not be appropriate.

 The Standard Possession Order and Guideline Child Support in Texas

-Along with the requirement to pay child support you would also be on the hook for providing health and dental insurance for your child.
+Along with the requirement to pay child support, you would also be on the hook for providing health and dental insurance for your child.
 This works out in one of a couple of different ways.
 You can provide the insurance for your children either through your employer or through a private plan.
 You can also provide your child’s other parent a reimbursement of any amounts he or she pays towards the insurance in the same ways.
 The last way in which you can meet this requirement is to pay the government back for providing Medicaid to your children.

 What happens when a guideline amount of child support is not appropriate for you and your case?

 Consider a situation where you earn $500 more per month than your ex-spouse and you all share custody of your child.
-You could decide that in lieu of paying a standard amount of child support you could decide to pay your ex-spouse the difference in your monthly income ($500) in order to even things out.
+You could decide that instead of paying a standard amount of child support you could decide to pay your ex-spouse the difference in your monthly income ($500) to even things out.
 There are usually some issues to work out on the edges of an agreement like this but this usually is how a court would decide the issue if it came to it.

 Let’s go over each of these arrangements in more detail.

 What are the monthly expenses for your child?
-As your child ages he or she will likely have more expenses than when he or she was a small child or toddler.
+As your child ages, he or she will likely have more expenses than when he or she was a small child or toddler.
 If you are the primary conservator of your child and believe that you cannot subsist on a less than guidelines level of child support you need to discuss this with your attorney.
 You may need to argue for a standard possession order for your child’s other parent or insist upon spousal maintenance or contractual alimony to be paid to make up the difference.